2021–22 Premier League of Bosnia and Herzegovina

-The 2021–22 Premier League of Bosnia and Herzegovina, known as Liga 12 and also known as m:tel Premier League for sponsorship reasons, was the 22nd season of the Premier League of Bosnia and Herzegovina, the highest football league of Bosnia and Herzegovina.
+The 2021–22 Premier League of Bosnia and Herzegovina (known as m:tel Premier League for sponsorship reasons) was the 22nd season of the Premier League of Bosnia and Herzegovina, the highest football league of Bosnia and Herzegovina.
 The season began on 16 July 2021 and ended on 29 May 2022, with a winter break between early December 2021 and late February 2022.

 Zrinjski Mostar secured a seventh Premier League title with seven matches to spare; it was also the club's third title in the last six seasons.

 Teams

 A total of 12 teams contested in the league, including 9 sides from the 2020–21 season and three promoted from each of the second-level leagues, Posušje, Rudar Prijedor and Leotar, replacing relegated sides Mladost Doboj Kakanj, Olimpik and Krupa.